Best 20 Spots Beyond the Classics

 Located beside the very site where the famed Venetian composer once lived and worked, this waterfront church is best experienced during an evening concert, when an uplifting performance of The Four Seasons fills the church space.

-Among the many treasures and curiosities of this Gothic-Renaissance church, none linger longer in the memory than its eerie, partially flooded crypt.
+Among the many treasures and curiosities of this Gothic-Renaissance church, none linger longer in the memory than its partially flooded crypt, where the water forms a perfect mirror, reflecting ancient columns and tombs in a haunting subterranean pool.

-Museum that transports you into the everyday world of Venetian nobility during the Republic’s golden age.
+Museum that transports visitors into the everyday world of Venetian nobility during the Republic's golden age.

 Immerse yourself in one of Italy's finest art collections, featuring breathtaking canvases brimming with color, light and splendor.